scarbine/dopeScope-typescript-react/README.md

-#DopeScope
+# DopeScope

-DopeScope is an app to store and share your dopest Slides.
+DopeScope is an app to store and share your dopest slides.